wrist/nbmediasplit/readme.md

 `-n` or `--ipynb` specifies input ipynb file.
 `-i` or `--imgdir` specifies directory to store image files.
 `-w` or `--wavdir` specifies directory to store audio files.
-Stored filenames of image are named with sequential number(`0.png`, ...).
+Filenames of stored image are numbered in a sequential order(`0.png`, ...).
-Stored filenames of audio are named with sequential number(`0.wav`, ...).
+Filenames of stored audio are numbered in a sequential order(`0.wav`, ...).

 ### extract image and audio files from ipynb and convert ipynb